jake-knerr/js-style-guide/README.md

     - Data functions are the gateway to the persistence layer.
 All SQL/DB code is in these functions.
     - Prefer the following top-down order for exported functions: `read, create, update, delete`.
     - Data entities' shapes are defined here.
 E.G. `UserEntity`, `CarEntity`, `CustomerEntity`.
+      - Only use the "entity" postfix if the data is mapped to a database schema.
       - Add `Entity` to the end of the type name.
   - `/lib` - Third-party libraries that are not available on npm.
   - `/logs`